katembartz/SIDT/README.md

 pip install .
 ```

 Run SIDT on a csv file containing your databank.
-The first column of the database must hold the variables of interests (e.g. regions) and the first row much correspond to subjects.
+The first column of the database must hold the variables of interests (e.g. regions) and the first row must correspond to subjects.

 ```
 sidt \